AAM77/url_substring_matcher_cli/README.md

    - If you want to use your own file, then rename or delete the 'keywords.txt' in this directory.
    - Then convert your file to a plain text file with the .txt extension and rename it to 'keywords.txt.'
    - You still need to make sure that your keywords are all on separate lines.
-   - ***Note:*** *You can modify the keywords.txt file while the script is waiting for you to select and option (i.e. you do not need to restart it).*
+   - ***NOTE:*** *You **cannot** modify the keywords.txt file while the CLI script is waiting for you to select an option (i.e. you do need to restart the CLI).*
 7. Once you are done with that step, the CLI will ask you if you want to use a text file for your list of URLs or if you want to enter them manually.
-8. Steps (4), (5), and (6) apply for the URLs as well, so you can follow those.
+8. Steps (5) and (6) apply for the URLs as well, so you can follow those.
 Just make sure you are editing or replacing the 'urls.txt' file inside of the 'ROCKERBOX_CHALLENGE/dist/cli/substring_matcher/data' directory.
 9. Once you complete that step, the keyword (substring) matching algorithm will run and it will display a summary of how many URLs there were and how many had matching keywords.
     - For more details, navigate to the 'results' directory, located at ROCKERBOX_CHALLENGE/dist/cli/substring_matcher.'
     - You have the option of viewing the JSON format, which provides a compact view of the URLs, their matching keywords (substrings) --- if any --- and the runtime (how many milliseconds it took to find matching keywords).